Jaded-Encoding-Thaumaturgy/JET-guide/docs/encoding/svtav1.md

      Linux distro will provide an almost perfectly optimized binary for your system:
      `build.sh cc=clang cxx=clang++ jobs=$(nproc) release enable-lto native static`.
      One can try to leverage PGO or BOLT to chase the maximum possible encoding speeds.
-     Such compiling optimizations are better documented on the *AV1 weeb edition* discord server, as well as further details on the overall process.
+     A basic compiling guide can be found in the [SVT-AV1 documentation](https://gitlab.com/AOMediaCodec/SVT-AV1/-/blob/master/Docs/Build-Guide.md), but such compiling optimizations are better documented on the *AV1 weeb edition* discord server, as well as further details on the overall process.

 ...